MarbleGameDev/UnityTest/README.md

-f you like this game, please support the developers and BUY IT!
-Remember to seed so others can enjoy
+`If you like this game, please support the developers and BUY IT!
+Remember to seed so others can enjoy`